yvesguillo/crawlect/README.md

 python -m crawlect -p . -o ../digest.md -open
 ```

-> This will scan the current folder and generate a Markdown file named `digest.md` in the parent directory.
+> This scan the current folder and generate a Markdown file named `digest.md` in the parent directory.

 ### 4. Teardown (optional)